Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 | Disabled
 ```

-Lastely we need to revisit our `NavTabType` as our last requirement is to allow pills to be stacked.
+Lastly we need to revisit our `NavTabType` as our last requirement is to allow pills to be stacked.
 We do that by specifying it in the `NavTabType`:

 ```
 type NavTabs = {